Ruger M77: M77 RSM Mark II

-This variant of the M77, often known as the Safari Magnum, features a circassian walnut stock, express sights and a long magnum action designed for classic safari cartridges such as the .375 H&H, .416 Rigby, and the .458 Lott.
+This variant of the M77, often known as the Safari Magnum, features a circassian walnut stock, express sights and a long magnum action designed for cartridges such as the .375 H&H, .416 Rigby, and the .458 Lott.

-Hawkeye
+M77 Hawkeye

 In 2006, Ruger introduced new features and a new name for their rifle, the Hawkeye.
 Major changes were made to the trigger system and the stock was recontoured, but otherwise the rifle remained unchanged.
 The LC6 trigger addressed complaints from consumers about the Mark II trigger to make it easier for gunsmith adjustment than the earlier design.
 The LC6 trigger is lighter and smoother.

+Ruger has launched many variants of the Hawkeye, from classic walnut stock and blued steel to high grade synthetic stocks and stainless steel.
+Among the latest inclusions for the M77 hawkeye is a 5R rifling free floated barrel as well as picattiny rails as alternative to Ruger's original rings.

+The Hawkeye featured the introduction of a new line of short magnum cartridges such as the .300 Ruger Compact Magnum as well as the proprietary dangerous game cartridges .375 Ruger and .416 Ruger, both of them capable of being chambered in standard length actions opposed to the long Magnum action calibers, offered in the RSM variant of the former Mark II Version of the M77.
+Both cartridges are currently offered in both, the African and Alaskan variants of the Hawkeye.

 .30-06 Cal SAR (Search and Rescue) rifle

 The SAR Rifle, .30-06 caliber, RUGER, Model M77 is a rifle designed for use by Canada's search and rescue technicians (SAR Techs) and aircrews.
 The SAR Rifle is designed to be a compact survival rifle chambered in .30-06 Springfield.
-The rifle is based on the standard Ruger M77 Mk II rifle but the barrel has been shortened to 14.5 inches.
+The rifle is based on the standard M77 Mk II rifle but the barrel has been shortened to 14.5 inches.
 The orange coloured buttstock has been modified so that it can fold along the left hand side of the stock and it also can hold six additional rounds of ammunition.
 The rifle is issued with a special case that has been designed to attach to the search and rescue technicians' parachute harnesses.